mdrahmed/cheatsheets/leet_notes/README.md

 ```

 ### [51.
 N-Queens](https://leetcode.com/problems/n-queens/?envType=featured-list&envId=top-100-liked-questions)
-**Backtrack: This code uses a recursive backtracking algorithm to explore all possible placements of queens on the chessboard.
+**Backtrack:** This code uses a recursive backtracking algorithm to explore all possible placements of queens on the chessboard.
 The backtrack function is called recursively for each row, and it checks if a queen can be placed in a particular column.
-It also maintains sets of occupied columns, diagonals, and anti-diagonals to ensure that no two queens attack each other.**
+It also maintains sets of occupied columns, diagonals, and anti-diagonals to ensure that no two queens attack each other.
+**If in recursion, I am using list, then I have to `append` and then `pop` but if I use `set()` then I need to `add` and then `remove`.**
 ```
         def backtrack(row, cols, diagonals, anti_diagonals, board, result): if row == n: